doctor-versum/lp_cover/README.md

 ## Thanks to

-- tez3998 and hist video about recording output audio [▶️ play on YouTube](https://www.youtube.com/watch?v=7xQAhQWhLHs)
+- tez3998 and his video about recording output audio using python [▶️ play on YouTube](https://www.youtube.com/watch?v=7xQAhQWhLHs)